persapiens/Course/Content/Images/README.md

 After booting and installing packages, the actual size on disk is still just `3416152 blocks * 512 bytes = ~1.75G`.

 > ⚠️ Coping a sparse file may result in using the fully allocated space.
 So your 1.7G file might actually be 10G when you copy it!
-Also note, some programs do not work well with sparse files, and overtime, a sparse file may become fragmented.
+Also note, some programs do not work well with sparse files, and overtime, a sparse file may become fragmented and potentially corrupt!

 If copying a sparse file, make sure you use provide sparse option for the command: